interoberlin/incubator-mynewt-core/boot/split/README.md

 `libs/split` contains the following components

 * The split app configuration which tells the system whether to run the "loader" or the "app"
-* The newrmgr commands to access split functionality
+* The newtmgr commands to access split functionality
 * The functions used by the loader to check and run a split application

 ## Examples